bengqeng/siatk/readme.txt

     you can acces this staging on localhost with url (staging.localhost/siatk)
 - {domain}/siatk {live production}

-#how to use:
- - setting database :

-go to application
+acces with your browser :
 just acces your url on local or server :) it will give you the information how to set it :)

-Migration file
-run this on your cmd or cli:
-  - php vendor/phplucidframe/bare-migration/ci migration:bare add_new_post_table

 ---> run compuser update on your root first <---

                 Happy Code :)